dsccommunity/ActiveDirectoryDsc/source/Modules/ActiveDirectoryDsc.Common/docs/Resolve-MembersSecurityIdentifier.md

 ### System.String[]
 ## NOTES
-This is a helper function to allow for easier cross-domain AD group membership management based on SID.
+This is a helper function to allow for easier one-way trust AD group membership management based on SID.
 See issue https://github.com/dsccommunity/ActiveDirectoryDsc/issues/619 for more information.

 ## RELATED LINKS